bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 3. Issues with graph not showing as the same color to connected nodes, changed the way vertexes was being called in drawVerts for app.js

-4. In graph.js arrays were using unknown methods, the component was being called as a new class.
+4. In graph.js for dfs arrays were using unknown methods, the component was being called as a new class.